This post was last updated on May 26th, 2022 at 09:31 am.

 Staying compliant with FASB and GAAP

 Now that legal mumbo jumbo is out of the way, let’s focus on what’s needed to stay compliant.
 Because FASB states churches must use fund accounting, this dictates the programs you can use.
 A lot of churches will try to use Quickbooks.
-Unfortunately Quickbooks, is not a fund accounting system.
-There are a lot of great fund accounting software that was built specifically for churches, unlike Quickbooks and other for profit systems.
+Unfortunately, Quickbooks is not a fund accounting system.
+There is a lot of great fund accounting software that was built specifically for churches, unlike Quickbooks and other for-profit systems.

-Some well known church software companies that lack a fund accounting package will often advise churches to use Quickbooks plus their church software.
+Some well-known church software companies that lack a fund accounting package will often advise churches to use Quickbooks plus their church software.
 This ill-advised advice further steers churches from doing their books correctly and staying compliant.
-Why would they give bad advise?
+Why would they give bad advice?
 Simply put because their system does not have fund accounting and they want to make a sale.
-They are not looking to keep the church’s cost low because now the church needs to purchase Quickbooks in addition to this company’s software for membership and donations.
+They are not looking to keep the church’s costs low because now the church needs to purchase Quickbooks in addition to this company’s software for membership and donations.

 When looking for church software, and they tell you that the church can just use Quickbooks for your accounting, run like the wind!
 Likewise, if a council member or treasurer says you can use Quickbooks, then we suggest the church educate themselves about fund accounting.
-In both scenarios, these well intentioned people have not reviewed the rules or possible ramifications for the church in regards to fund accounting.
-In both cases they are steering the church in a very bad direction.
+In both scenarios, these well-intentioned people have not reviewed the rules or possible ramifications for the church in regard to fund accounting.
+In both cases, they are steering the church in a very bad direction.
 Why?
-Because if the church chooses an improper accounting system, they could lose their tax exemption status.
+Because if the church chooses an improper accounting system, it could lose its tax exemption status.

 Rule #2 Separation Of Donor Restricted Funds

 The separation of restricted funds is one of the primary goals of fund accounting.
 The church needs the ability to see how each mission in their organization is doing financially.
-Fund accounting provides accountability of donations for churches unlike a for profit system.
+Fund accounting provides accountability of donations for churches, unlike a for-profit system.
 A proper fund accounting software accomplishes this with very little effort.
-Without this capability, the church would spend enormous amounts of time deciphering their numbers and then separating them into various reports to show accountability and financial stability.
+Without this capability, the church would spend enormous amounts of time deciphering its numbers and then separating them into various reports to show accountability and financial stability.